 Supportive of high-quality sustainable development of the area but is concerned with several aspects of the plan.
 Noted Opposed to the additional 5 storey height allowance and states that this will allow all buildings to be 15 storeys which undermines the intention of the maximum heights in the first place.
-If developers take advantage of the additional could be 20 storeys along Great Eastern High elsewhere.
-Each development may or may no additional five storeys which is considered a c the additional requirements that need to be m further enhance the delivery of a high amenity Considers that some of the additional height criteria is inappropriate or should be included as minimum standards for all development.
+If developers take advantage of the additional height criteria, buildings could be 20 storeys along Great Eastern Highway and 15 storeys elsewhere.
+Each development may or may not wish to take up the additional five storeys which is considered a commensurate trade off for the additional requirements that need to be met.
+These measures will further enhance the delivery of a high amenity and sustainable precinct.
+Considers that some of the additional height criteria is inappropriate or should be included as minimum standards for all development.
 States the following concerns: Planting an extra tree or providing electric scooters is trivial.
-While this requirement may seem trivial of its isolation, it is just one requirement among oth be met in order for the additional height to be • An 'area of public open space' is vague and could result in tiny spaces.
-The City has chosen not to provide guidance of these spaces to provide developers with a level appropriateness of each space will be consider against the intent of the bonus criteria. • Any building on Great Eastern Highway should be provided within double glazing in the first place.
+While this requirement may seem trivial of itself and when looked at in isolation, it is just one requirement among others that would all need to be met in order for the additional height to be considered.
+An 'area of public open space' is vague and could result in tiny spaces.
+The City has chosen not to provide guidance on the design and size of these spaces to provide developers with a level of flexibility.
+The appropriateness of each space will be considered on a case-by-case basis against the intent of the bonus criteria.
+Any building on Great Eastern Highway should be provided within double glazing in the first place.
 Considers that Australia is behind the rest of the world on this.
-The requirement for double glazing is above a typically be required.
-The bonus criteria seeks sustainability outcomes. • The provision of two electric vehicle charging bays for up to 20 storeys is insufficient.
+The requirement for double glazing is above and beyond what would typically be required.
+The bonus criteria seeks to achieve improved sustainability outcomes.
+The provision of two electric vehicle charging bays for up to 20 storeys is insufficient.
 Considers that this would be better if all cars could charge slowly, than two bays with a fast charger.
 States that the DPLH position paper supports this and says that all assigned bays should support Level 1 Trickle Charging.
 States that this should be a minimum requirement for buildings as opposed to a developer incentive.
 Refer to Sustainability section of the report.
 Considers that the 1kW solar per dwelling is the only requirement that may pose a challenge.
 Calculates that 1kW of solar panel is roughly \$1,000.00 and 4 square metres of collecting area, so 100 dwellings would need 400 square metres and cost approximately \$100,000.00.
 Refer to Sustainability section of the report.
 Suggests solar batteries be considered as an additional requirement.
 Refer to Sustainability section of the report.
 Recommends reconsidering tree species with preference for drought resistant Australian native species that can handle acidic soils.
 Considers this would be an easy win to connect the built surrounds to the land of the Noongar Whadjuk people and would be attractive to ecologically aware community focussed families, and would communicate a forward thinking vision to potential developers.
-Raises the following concerns with tree species: It is considered that the species list strikes an between native and non-native species.
+Raises the following concerns with tree species: It is considered that the species list strikes an appropriate balance between native and non-native species.
 Plane tree is a well known allergen that causes health issues.
-Plane Tree is included on the City's tree specie considered appropriate for the precinct.
+Plane Tree is included on the City's tree species list and is therefore considered appropriate for the precinct.